S&P 500 Backtest – Buy and Hold vs AVALON

 Net profit includes taxes during the backtest period.
 Each backtest period consists of at least one or more trades.

-Net average return:
+Net average yearly return:

 The average annual return including tax deduction.
+Also known as CAGR Compound Annual Growth Rate.

-Mean Leverage shows the average leverage applied during the backtest period.
+Mean leverage shows the average leverage applied during the backtest period.

-The Max.
-Drawdown indicates the maximum decrease in gross profit from a realized profit peak during the backtest period.
+The max. drawdown indicates the maximum decrease in gross profit from a realized profit peak during the backtest period.
 The initial capital used is included in the calculation.
 The value is calculated at the end of each trade.

 The absolute drawdown shows by what percentage the invested initial capital has decreased during the backtest period.
 The value is calculated at the end of each trade.